 The instinct for most of us might have been to assert as command and control leaders.
 That instinct is often wrong.

 It’s hard to feel great about the failures and struggles while we are living through and with them.
 In reality, they are inevitable, and our biggest mistake would be to ignore the powerful lessons they provide for us.
 The evolution from project manager to project leader in the real sense of the title demands attention to the failures even more than the successes.

 Failure is part of a process and should be thought of as a stepping stone to success.
-One thing you don’t ever want to fail, however, are your project tools.
-That’s why there’s ProjectManager.com, an online collaborative software built with project management in mind.
+One thing you don’t ever want to fail, however, is your project tools.
+That’s why there’s ProjectManager, an online collaborative software built with project management in mind.
 With it’s real-time dashboard views of planning, monitoring and reporting, it gives you the chance to stop failure before it stops your project.
 Try it out free with this 30-day trial.